Basil Manly Sr.: Views on slavery

 Manly was one of the most prolific and visible religious voices in support of slavery.
 He published many treatises in defense of slavery, and frequently engaged northern abolitionists in debate.

 Manly's view differed from some other religious leaders, who saw slavery as a pragmatic issue, an unfortunate economic necessity.
 Instead, in Manly's view, slavery was entirely justified theologically.
 To Manly, slavery was divinely ordered by God; God himself gave whites the right to own and sell slaves.
 Manly was known for a series of "Sermons on Duty" which argued that there existed a "divine order" which "naturally lead to different occupations—some to labor, some to plan, and to direct the labor of others."
 Within that plan, Manly observed, the African "race has been in a state of servitude."
 Manly taught that if everyone followed their role in the divine hierarchy (meaning white masters on top, and black slaves at the bottom) the system would work to everyone's advantage, and provide rewards not just in this life but for eternity.

 In his "Lecture on Ants," Manly compared the relationship of whites and Africans with those species of slave-making ants which "resort to violence to obtain laborers of a different species than their own."
 In Manly's view, the reason slaves desired freedom was because slave traders captured them too old; they should rather abduct small children and babies who wouldn't have known a life of freedom before capture.
 Manly explicitly defended such practices as whipping and breaking up families by selling slaves.
 Manly's view was that since Africans were destined to be slaves anyway under the natural order, enslaved Africans should be grateful to be enslaved by American Christians, because the benevolence of Christianity moderated the cruelty of the institution of slavery.

+Family

+On December 23, 1824, he married Sarah Murray Rudolph of Edgefield, South Carolina.
+Sarah Rudolph was born August 1, 1806, and died on September 12, 1894.